 It is your right, you know favorable statistics, and know old-timers who puffed away until dying of old age.

 Perhaps the trade-offs of compromised endurance, coughing, blunted taste buds and a few extra yearly colds are a small price to pay for the ‘pleasure factor’.

+Why stop smoking?
+He would say so that you can live.
 Please quit before it is too late.

 The number one reasons to stop smoking cigarettes is to improve your health and save your life.
 Over the years, negative effects take their toll and can lead to serious disease and death.

 The American Heart Association names smoking as the primary cause of preventable disease and death in the U.S. Of approximately 2.4 million yearly deaths, about 440,000 are smoking-related.

 A smoker's lifespan is cut short by approximately 10 years.
 The Center for Disease Control and Prevention claims that smoking takes one in five lives 14 years before the national average.
 The Nurse’s Health Study showed that 64% of smoking nurses died from related illnesses.